tilezen/vector-datasource/docs/layers.md

 * `kind`: normalized values between OpenStreetMap and Natural Earth
 * `population`: population integer values from OpenStreetMap or Natural Earth (`pop_max`)
 * `source`: `openstreetmap` or `naturalearthdata.com`
+* `min_zoom`: a suggested minimum zoom at which the place should become visible based on scalerank and population values from Natural Earth, and invented for OpenStreetMap.
+Note that this is not an integer, and may contain fractional parts.

 #### Place properties (common optional):

 * `capital`: a `true` value normalizes values between OpenStreetMap and Natural Earth for kinds of `Admin-0 capital`, `Admin-0 capital alt`, and `Admin-0 region capital`.
 * `region_capital`: a `true` value normalizes values between OpenStreetMap and Natural Earth for kinds of `Admin-1 capital` and `Admin-1 region capital`.
-* `min_zoom`: a suggested minimum zoom at which the place should become visible.
-Note that this is not an integer, and may contain fractional parts.
 * `max_zoom`: a suggested maximum zoom beyond which the place should not be visible.
 Currently neighbourhoods only, from Who's On First.
 * `is_landuse_aoi`: Currently neighbourhoods only, from Who's On First
 * `kind_detail`: the original value of the OSM `place` tag and Natural Earth `featurecla`, see below.